Harold Ramirez Player Props: Rays vs. Reds

-The Tampa Bay Rays and Harold Ramirez, who went 2-for-4 last time in action, battle Hunter Greene and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+On Tuesday, Harold Ramirez (.429 batting average in his past 10 games, with three doubles, three home runs, three walks and seven RBI) and the Tampa Bay Rays face the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
+First pitch is at 6:40 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Blue Jays.
+In his most recent appearance, he strung together two hits (going 2-for-4) against the Reds.

 Harold Ramirez Game Info & Props vs. the Reds